 - Solely relying on people witnessing a crime isn’t enough.
 Witness testimony can conflict, be false, or be prone to inaccurate recollection.
-Security cameras can provide valuable evidence that may make or break the prosecution of a construction crime.
+Construction Site Security cameras can provide valuable evidence that may make or break the prosecution of a construction crime.

 - You may have cameras that have not been assessed for optimal positioning.
 A qualified security team can better place surveillance systems to ensure they cover the site effectively while being seen (but not harmed) by criminals.

 - Sites can be responsible for giving criminals a motive to steal.
 This includes displaying lax security measures and undervaluing or mistreating those doing the work.
 Criminals can easily rationalize their acts when perpetrators hold a grudge against supervisors, managers, or other authority figures.

 - Failure to perform adequate background checks or regular drug tests can bring previously convicted criminals and addiction-driven thieves onto your site.

 - Any construction company that relies solely on insurance will have a hard time making a claim.
 Insurers will not be pleased if they discover you did nothing to prevent a crime.

 A single weak link in your site security plan is all criminals need to wreak havoc.
 Working with professionals combines cutting-edge technology with practical human experience to keep your site safe 24/7 under any contingency.

 Contact Our Site Security Experts With Any Questions